 So how do you get started?

 Your first step is find a quality community support worker course.
-There are quite a few colleges across Manitoba that offer this program.
+There are quite a few colleges across Canada that offer this program.
 How do you know which one to choose?

 While you should certainly take the time to do your own research, there are a few key factors that every good community support worker course should offer.

 In this post, we outline all the features you should look for when researching CSW training options.